Natural Cleaning: A Greener and Healthier Home

 Vinegar: The Multi-Purpose Acidic Cleaner and Disinfectant

 Vinegar is an excellent cleaner due to its acidic and consequent disinfectant qualities.
-Vinegar is created through fermentation, specifically when a type of carbohydrate is fed to yeast cells, and their sugars turn into carbon dioxide and alcohol.
+Vinegar is created through fermentation, specifically when a carbohydrate is fed to yeast cells, which convert it into carbon dioxide and alcohol.
 The resulting mixture is fermented again (with bacteria rather than yeast) after exposure to oxygen.
-The final substance, vinegar, has a pH of 2.2-3.0, which helps break down tough substances and creates an inhospitable environment for microbes and bacteria.
+The final substance, vinegar, has a pH of 2.2-3.0, which helps break down tough substances and may help reduce the growth of some microorganisms on household surfaces.

 Baking Soda (Bicarbonate of Soda): The Gentle Scourer and Odor Absorber